ovcharski/k6-test/README.md

 [![N|Solid](https://raw.githubusercontent.com/grafana/k6/master/assets/logo.svg)](https://k6.io/)

-[K6](https://k6.io/) is a A modern load testing tool, using Go and JavaScript
+[K6](https://k6.io/) is a a modern load testing tool, using Go and JavaScript

+In this demo repo are located a few performance tests.
+In the **k6** folder are located load, stress, spike and soak tests of a WordPress front-end.
+In the **api** folder are located load, stress and spike tests of APIs.
+The examples are for **get** requests.
+A Swagger documentation of the Wordpress RESTful APIs is located  [here](https://github.com/ovcharski/playwright-e2e/)

-A few demo tests about Performance testing.
-The targer for these tests is a web front-end of a e-shop.
-E2E testing with Playwright against the same website is available at [ovcharski/playwright-e2e](https://github.com/ovcharski/playwright-e2e/),
+Playwright end-2-end testing framework of the same WordPress website is available at [ovcharski/playwright-e2e](https://github.com/ovcharski/playwright-e2e/),

-In reality K6 is used mainly for performance testing of APIs.

 # Performance Tesing